 The company is expecting an onslaught of additional lawsuits in the near future.
 Last year, the FDA issued a press release warning that women taking drospirenone-containing birth control pills were 74% more likely to suffer blood clots than women taking contraceptives containing levonorgestrel, another hormone found in many older forms of birth control.

-Free Yasmin Blood Clot Lawsuit Evaluation: If you or a loved one has suffered from a blood clot after taking Yaz, Yasmin, or any other birth control product containing drospirenone, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Yasmin blood clot suit and we can help.
+Free Confidential Case Evaluation: Again, if you developed a blood clot after using Yaz, you should contact our law firm immediately.
+You may be entitled to compensation by filing a lawsuit and our lawyers can help.